 Quality Overall Is Important

 The overall quality of a master's degree school is important to ensure a good education, not just how well they do in a particular major.
-To account for this we consider a college's overall Best Colleges for a Master's Degree ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To account for this we include a college's overall Best Colleges for a Master's Degree ranking which itself looks at a host of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 To determine the overall quality of a graduate school, one factor we look at is the average early-career salary of those receiving their master's degree from the school.
 This is because one of the main reasons people pursue their master's degree is to enable themselves to find better-paying positions.